ioccc-src/winner/2019/duble/README.md

 [prog.c](%%REPO_URL%%/2019/duble/prog.c).
 With this version, no need to touch `sysctl` parameters, and it works on macOS too!
 I must confess it was challenging to remain below the size limit with this little change.

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

+### For more information

+See <http://c-faq.com/ansi/constasconst.html> for more information.

 <!--